-As ATAC becomes a more commonly used technique, new methods and updates are introduced both in the lab and analysis side.
-The aim of this chapter was to establish methods that could be used at the time (with the available resources and expertise in the group) in a clinical setting.
-A comprehensive comparison of all possible methods recently published was not therefore

-Performed.
-The data presented throughout this thesis provides a resource for representative study of the chromatin accessibility landscape using patients’s samples that could be revisited in the future with further optimised analytical methods.
-The work described here has compared commonly used strategies from early ATAC publications in order to establish an appropriate method to perform chromatin accessibility analysis in the context of psoriasis and PsA maximising the use of available samples whilst accounting for some quality limitations.
+The work described here has compared commonly used strategies from early ATAC publications in order to establish an appropriate method to perform chromatin accessibility analysis in the context of psoriasis and PsA, maximising the use of available samples whilst accounting for some quality limitations.
+The aim of this chapter was to establish methods that could be used (with the resources and expertise in the group available at the time) in a clinical setting.
+A comprehensive comparison of all possible methods recently published was therefore not performed.
+As ATAC becomes a more commonly used technique, new methods and updates are introduced both in the lab and analysis sides.
+The data presented throughout this thesis provides a resource for a representative study of the chromatin accessibility landscape using primary samples that could be revisited in the future with further optimised analytical methods.
 The implementation of Omni-ATAC in future sample recruitment will further improve sample quality and confidence in reported differentially open regions.